Final Call for submissions: Ethical, Legal, and Social Implications (ELSI) of genomic research

 Deadline: Aug 28, 2026

-BMC Medical Genomics is calling for submissions to our Collection on Genomic characterization of novel resistance mechanisms.
+BMC Medical Genomics is calling for submissions to our Collection on Ethical, Legal, and Social Implications (ELSI) of genomic research.

-This Collection aims to highlight research focused on the genomic characterization of novel resistance mechanisms.
-We invite submissions that explore the integration of genomic data into resistance studies, and the implications for public health and treatment strategies.
+This Collection aims to critically examine the ethical, legal, and social implications of genomic research.
+We invite submissions that explore the integration of ELSI into genomic research as well as the policy implications for public health programs and medical care.

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer-review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.